ch33r10/BlueSpace2021/README.md

 #HuntingTipOfTheDay, Follow Threat Hunting Accounts EVERYWHERE - <a href="https://twitter.com/i/lists/1445402146434867206">Link</a>|Reading Room - <a href="https://www.sans.org/white-papers/">Link</a>, Webcasts - <a href="https://www.sans.org/webcasts/">Link</a> & Threat Hunting Summit|Prioritize Threat Hunting Talks/Workshops & take a look at YouTube|Join Slack/Discord related to infosec (BlueSpace has a Discord Channel - <a href="invite.gg/bluespace">Link</a>)
 <p></p>
 <h3 align="left">📝<b>CH33R10'S TALK NOTES EXAMPLE</b></h3>
 <sub>I have a folder where I create a document for each conference.
  I list the name of the talk or workshop and while watching I will take screenshots, if it is allowed, of the slides and make notes that I can reference later.
+Any words in the slides that I want to makes sure are searchable, I will type the keywords below the slides.
 I grab whatever links the speaker(s) share that I can.
 I make sure to highlight my personal takeaways or takeaways that I feel could be valuable for someone else.
-I make a point to include things I am curious about regardless of how weird/off-the-wall/impractical my questions/thoughts may be.
-Any words in the slides that I want to makes sure are searchable, I will type the keywords below the slides.</sub>
+I make a point to include things I am curious about regardless of how weird/off-the-wall/impractical my questions/thoughts may be.</sub>
 <p></p>
 TEXAS CYBER SUMMIT 2021
 <ul>